-On November 30, 2021 Counseling Services hosted "Pour Me A Drink," an alcohol awareness program.
-This program helps students understand alcohol proofs and how that relates to their blood alcohol content.
-Students are taught how to estimate a mock serving based on the type of alcohol being served.
-Take home materials were also provided.
-Counseling Services hosted a healthy relationship screening for Love is Respect on February 16, 2022, in the HUB of Waukesha Campus.
+Counseling Services hosted a healthy relationship screening for Love is Respect on February 14, 2023, in the HUB.
 Students were able to take a screening using Love is Respect's Healthy Relationship Screening tool in an empty class space or discretely at a table if they preferred.
 Counseling Services staff then scored the assessment for risk and provided information related to Counseling Services or community resources for support if there was an indication of risk.

-Counseling Services offered alcohol use assessments to students in the HUB using the AUDIT assessment to evaluate risk.
+Counseling Services offered alcohol use assessments on March 14th, 2023 to students in the HUB using the AUDIT assessment to evaluate risk.

-In April of 2022, Counseling Services placed materials related to Sexual Assault Awareness Month on campus.
-A Denim Day event on April 27 was hosted in the HUB to make students aware of Sexual Assault Awareness Month and resources available to students in the community related to sexual assault.
-Individual marketing on social media and flyers on campus were also used to encourage participation.
+A Denim Day event on April 26 was hosted in the HUB to make students aware of Sexual Assault Awareness Month and resources available to students in the community related to sexual assault.
+Individual marketing on monitors and flyers on campus were also used to encourage participation.